 Linda: I don't need more time, Robbie.
 I don't ever want to marry you.
 Robbie: [deep breath] Gee.
 You know that information...really would've been more useful to me yesterday. ...
 Linda: The point is, I woke up this morning and realized I'm about to get married to a wedding singer?
 I am never gonna leave Richfield!
 Robbie: Why do you need to leave Richfield?
 We grew up here.
 All our friends are here; it's the perfect place to raise a family.
 Linda: Oh, yeah - sure!
 Living in your sister's basement with five kids while you're off every weekends doing wedding gigs at a whoppin' sixty bucks a pop?
 Robbie: Once again; things that could've been brought to my attention YESTERDAY!

-A mild subversion in Made Of Honor.
-After the would-be bride kisses the hero, the bride's mother smiles at her neighbour, overjoyed the heartwarming sight... only to have her smile falter as her neighbor, the understandably irked mother of the groom glares at her.
-In a further mild subversion the jilted groom, while accepting the wedding is off ends up punching the hero in the face, and is not exactly portrayed as being wrong in doing so.
+In Made Of Honor, after the would-be bride kisses the hero, the bride's mother smiles at her neighbour, overjoyed the heartwarming sight... only to have her smile falter as her neighbor, the understandably irked mother of the groom glares at her.
+The jilted groom, while accepting the wedding is off ends up punching the hero in the face, and is not exactly portrayed as being wrong in doing so.

 Groom's Mother: "unintelligibly mangled due to accent"